NLTP/Rules/README.md

 #### _Section C - The snake draft_
 - (1) The snake draft will follow the same format for both traditional captaincy and General Manager seasons.
-   + (a) The snake draft will begin 15 minutes after the conclusion of the auction draft unless otherwise announced by the League Manager or CRC.
+   + (a) The snake draft will begin shortly after the conclusion of the B-team auction draft unless otherwise announced by the League Manager or CRC.
    + (b) The snake draft order will be determined by the number of remaining TCs of each team, prorated by their initial balance.
       - (i) Ties will be resolved using a random generator.
       - (ii) Proration example:
-         * (1) Captain A begins with 100 TCs and ends with 6 TCs, or 6 pro-rated TCs (100/100\*6);
+         * (1) Captain A begins with 100 TCs and ends with 6 TC, or 6 pro-rated TC (100/100\*6);
-         * (2) Captain B begins with 100 TCs and ends with 0 TCs, or 0 pro-rated TCs;
+         * (2) Captain B begins with 100 TCs and ends with 0 TC, or 0 pro-rated TC;
-         * (3) Captain C begins with 80 TCs and ends with 6 TCs, or 7.5 pro-rated TCs (100/80\*6); and
+         * (3) Captain C begins with 80 TCs and ends with 6 TC, or 7.5 pro-rated TC (100/80\*6); and
-         * (4) Captain D begins with 80 TCs and ends with 0 TCs, or 0 pro-rated TCs.
+         * (4) Captain D begins with 80 TCs and ends with 0 TC, or 0 pro-rated TC.
          * (5) The draft order would be: C, A, B/D (coinflip).
    + (c) The team with the most prorated TCs will pick 1st in the 1st round.
    + (d) Teams will have 60 seconds to submit a snake pick.
 Failure to select a player will result in the top player from the big board being added to their roster.